 Comprehensive Course Data and Strategy Tools

 Knowing the distance to the middle of the green is just the start.
 An elite app gives you the strategic information a real caddie would.
 This includes precise yardages to carry and clear every hazard, like bunkers, water, and creeks.
 It lets you map out your landing spots for layups on Par 5s or long Par 4s.
 Some of the best apps even offer 3D flyovers of the hole, giving you a powerful visual overview before you even step on the tee box.
-Seeing the hole layout an app helps you build a simple, smart strategy for every shot.
+Seeing the hole layout helps you build a simple, smart strategy for every shot.

-Shot Tracking & Performance Analysis
+Shot Tracking &, Performance Analysis

 This is where an app transitions from an on-course tool to a personal coach.
 The ability to track your shots (driver position, approach club, penalties, putts) creates a powerful trove of data.
 After a few rounds, the app won't just tell you that you shot an 88, it will tell you why.
 You’ll be able to see patterns you never would have noticed, such as: